guidias1212/road_to_fullstack/01_INTRODUCTION/02_Basic Terminal Usage/02_WINDOWS/README.md

 # 1.2.2) Basic Terminal Usage - WINDOWS

-Some basic, but usefull terminal commands used on WINDOWS.
+Some usefull terminal commands used on WINDOWS.

 **Displaying text with echo:**
 ```